algorandfoundation/algokit-lora/README.md

 An explorer is an essential tool for making blockchain data accessible and enables users to inspect and understand on-chain activities.
 Without these tools, it's difficult to interpret data or gather the information and insights to fully harness the potential of the blockchain.
 Therefore it makes sense to have a high quality, officially supported and fully open-source tool available to the community.

-Before developing lora, we evaluated the existing tools in the community, but none fully met our desires.
+Before developing lora, we evaluated the existing tools in the community, but none fully met our requirements.

-As part of this evaluation we came up with several design goals, which are:
+As part of this evaluation, we came up with several design goals, which are:

 - **Developer-Centric User Experience**: Offer a rich user experience tailored for developers, with support for LocalNet, TestNet, and MainNet.
 - **Open Source**: Fully open source and actively maintained.